[This is a follow on to the Analytics Cartoon page]

 Please feel free to use these cartoons in your presentations, university courses, books etc, for free, as long as you drop me a line to let me know what you have planned (telliott at timoelliott dot com),

-Top cartoon page here, including links to analytics cartoons, more analytics cartoons and artificial intelligence cartoons, marketing cartoons, social cartoons, innovation cartoons, sustainability cartoons.
+Top cartoon page here, including links to analytics cartoons, more analytics cartoons, yet more analytics cartoons and artificial intelligence cartoons, marketing cartoons, social cartoons, innovation cartoons, sustainability cartoons, other cartoons.

 Data is the new oil?
 Absolutely!
 Toxic if mishandled…